 The Attribution Revolution: Why Multi-Touch Models Are Becoming Table Stakes in 2025

-Why Long-established and accepted Models Are Fading Out
+Why Traditional Models Are Fading Out

-Consider this situation: A buyer first discovers a SaaS product through a LinkedIn ad.
+Consider this scenario: A buyer first discovers a SaaS product through a LinkedIn ad.
 Days later, they consume a series of blog posts on the company’s website, which reinforces interest.
 A retargeting campaign reignites attention.
-A product webinar provides the comprehensive education that builds confidence.
+A product webinar provides the in-depth education that builds confidence.
 Finally, the buyer searches the brand on Google, clicks a paid result, and requests a demo.
 Assigning full credit to only one of these touchpoints paints a misleading picture.
 The result?
 Misallocated budgets, underinvestment in early- and mid-funnel channels, and poor visibility into what truly drives revenue.

 The Rise of Multi-Touch Attribution

-• Straight attribution: Equal credit is distributed across all touchpoints.
+- Linear attribution: Equal credit is distributed across all touchpoints.

-• Analytics based attribution: Uses machine learning to calculate the incremental contribution of each channel.
+- Data-driven attribution: Uses machine learning to calculate the incremental contribution of each channel.

 Why Multi-Touch Models Are Becoming Table Stakes